SANBI-NBA/nbaR/README.md

 full bibliographic reference to include in your reference list (don’t forget to update the ‘last accessed’ date):

-To cite package ‘NBA.package’ in publications use:
+To cite package ‘nbaR’ in publications use:

 Besseling N, Bull L, Monyeki M, Hendricks S, von Staden L (2024).
 “Package for creation of the NBA.” *NA*, *1*(1), 1.